swathiyemp/Movietrailers/Readme.md

 fresh_tomatoes.open_movies_page(movies)
 ```

-Then save it.
+* Then save it.
-Also make sure to save the fresh_tomatoes.py file in the same folder where all your python files were located.This is a supporting which consists of all the styling required for the web page to work.
+* Also make sure to save the fresh_tomatoes.py file in the same folder where all your python files were located.This is a supporting which consists of all the styling required for the web page to work.

 ## Running the Program ##
-Follow these steps to run the program.
+* Follow these steps to run the program.
-Make sure you downloaded the python programming language as specified above in the requirements and install it before you download the file.
+* Make sure you downloaded the python programming language as specified above in the requirements and install it before you download the file.
-1.Download the Zip File and UnZip in a folder
+  * Download the Zip File and UnZip in a folder
-2.Open the IDLE(python GUI) file.
+  * Open the IDLE(python GUI) file.
-3.From the IDLE open entertainment.py file and click run Run Module F5 button.
+  * From the IDLE open entertainment.py file and click run Run Module F5 button.
-4.It takes you to the page what you are looking for.
+  * It takes you to the page what you are looking for.